DavidDock/cheers-api/README.md

  * Can delete own post in api

 ##### Results
-A single post can be correctly viewed in /posts/int:pk/ API view and only the owner of the post can successfully update or destory the post in the view.
+A single post can be correctly viewed in /posts/int:pk/ API view and only the owner of the post can successfully update or destroy the post in the view.

 #### Create Comment-drf
 As a developer I can create comment and view in admin